Yerba Buena Island: Points of interest

-There are three parks located on Yerba Buena Island.
-Hill Park near Treasure Island Road and Macalla Road used to be a military cemetery until the high visibility traffic approach to the 1939 Golden Gate International Exposition necessitated its removal and transfer of graves to the San Francisco National Cemetery in the Presidio of San Francisco.
-Also located on the island are Blue Park and Tower Park.
+There are several San Francisco city/county parks now located on Yerba Buena Island.

+The hillside trail/park near Treasure Island Road and Macalla Road was formerly the site of a military cemetery until the Bay Bridge traffic approach to the 1939 Golden Gate International Exposition necessitated its removal and transfer of graves to the San Francisco National Cemetery in the Presidio of San Francisco.

+Also located on the island were Blue Park (now a parking lot) and Tower Park.
+A nearly 50-foot tower was built to replace the 1917 signal-station atop the island by the US Navy in the 1930s as an observation platform and control tower for seaplanes.
+That use became redundant with the introduction of trans-Pacific jet travel and the opening of the SFO seaplane harbor, but the structure was repurposed as a limited-capacity officers' club.
+The building was condemned after the 1989 Loma Prieta earthquake; it was used illicitly as a party-spot until it was demolished in 2016.
+New park facilities were built on the site in 2025; now called Signal Hill Park.

-Two water reservoirs are located on the island and provide water storage for use on the island and for fire hydrant service.
+Two water reservoirs were located on the island, provided water storage for fire hydrant service to the island's military facilities and to Treasure Island.
+Naval Reservoir 162 was decommissioned, and in 2024 converted to San Francisco's Panorama Park, containing "The Point of Infinity," a 69-foot tall sculpture by Hiroshi Sugimoto.

 Population

 As of 2007, after the City of San Francisco received authority over the island from the US Navy, a small community of 40 households, comprising about 100 people, had developed on the island.

 In 2011, the San Francisco Board of Supervisors approved a 20-year development of the island that aims to build two neighborhoods with up to 8,000 residences, of which 25 percent are designated for affordable housing.

 In 2015, the City of San Francisco evicted the majority of residents to make room for the development.
 Yerba Buena Island residents were offered either to be paid roughly $5,000 and move off the island or move into an apartment on Treasure Island.
 Roughly two-thirds of the residents chose to be relocated to Treasure Island.
 As of 2023 a 124-condo complex called the Bristol has opened, as has an affordable apartment complex for veterans.
 Most of the other planned developments have been hung up in lawsuits.
-A 69-foot-tall sundial/sculpture by Hiroshi Sugimoto opened on a Yerba Buena hilltop in June 2023.

 In popular culture

-In his book Two Years Before the Mast, published in 1840, Richard Henry Dana, Jr. mentions in the last chapter, actually a postscript chapter added 20 years later, that his ship of the 1830s voyage anchored "between a small island, called Yerba Buena, and a gravel beach in a little bight or cove of the same name".
+In his book Two Years Before the Mast, published in 1840, Richard Henry Dana, Jr. mentions in the last chapter, actually a postscript chapter added 20 years later, that his ship of the 1830s voyage anchored "between a small island, called Yerba Buena, and a gravel beach in a little bight or cove of the same name."